How Much FAFSA Money Will I Get?

 Eligibility for federal student loans is generally broader than for grants and work-study programs.
 Federal loans are either subsidized or unsubsidized, with subsidized loans being need-based and including interest deferment and grace periods.
 On the other hand, unsubsidized loans begin accruing interest as soon as they are paid out to borrowers.

 Different types of federal student loans exist, and each has a maximum award amount according to dependency status and year of study.
-Dependent undergraduate students have an aggregate loan limit of $31,000.
-Independent undergraduates can take out $57,500, and graduate students can borrow up to $138,500.
+Dependent undergraduate students have an aggregate loan limit of $31,000 for all undergraduate study, while independent undergraduates can take out $57,500.
+Graduate students can borrow up to $138,500 for undergraduate and graduate study combined.

 How Else Can I Pay for College?